Jolly-Pirate/hivemind-docker/README.md

 Hivemind and PostgreSQL docker
 ===
-Hive (https://github.com/steemit/hivemind) is a "consensus interpretation" layer for the Steem blockchain, maintaining the state of social features such as post feeds, follows, and communities.
+Hivemind (https://gitlab.syncad.com/hive/hivemind) is a "consensus interpretation" layer for the Hive blockchain, maintaining the state of social features such as post feeds, follows, and communities.
 Written in Python, it synchronizes an SQL database with chain state, providing developers with a more flexible/extensible alternative to the raw steemd API.

 I'm using docker-compose for this project because of its flexibility in managing multiple containers, and to minimize the use of long complicated docker cli commands.
 With dependency checks in the scripts, I covered many possibilities to make a hivemind deployment easy.
 The tricky and frustrating part was to get postgres to use a mapped local database outside of docker volumes.
 The reason for that is to have better control of the database and to simplify  redeployment to other servers, instead of having to redownload/reimport a dump which takes hours.
 Postgres is picky about permissions, plus its native command `initdb` was causing errors when synchronizing an imported hivemind dump.
 After solving the problems with some workarounds and thoroughly testing, hivemind-docker was finally ready.